Manifold Learning by Mixture Models of VAEs for Inverse Problems: Conclusions

 In this paper we introduced mixture models of VAEs for learning manifolds of arbitrary topology.
 The corresponding decoders and encoders of the VAEs provide analytic access to the resulting charts and are learned by a loss function that approximates the negative log-likelihood function.
 For minimizing functions $F$ defined on the learned manifold we proposed a Riemannian gradient descent scheme.
 In the case of inverse problems, $F$ is chosen as a data-fidelity term.
 Finally, we demonstrated the advantages of using several generators on numerical examples.

 This work can be extended in several directions.
 First, gradient descent methods converge only locally and are not necessarily fast.
 Therefore, it would be interesting to extend the minimization of the functional $F$ in Section~\ref{opt_prob} to higher-order methods or incorporate momentum parameters.
 Moreover, a careful choice of the initialization could improve the convergence behavior.
 Further, our reconstruction method could be extended to Bayesian inverse problems.
 Since the mixture model of VAEs provides us with a probability distribution and an (approximate) density, stochastic sampling methods like the Langevin dynamics could be used for quantifying uncertainties within our reconstructions.
 Indeed, Langevin dynamics on Riemannian manifolds are still an active area of research.
-Finally, recent papers show that diffusion models provide an implicit representation of the data manifold \cite{BSS2022,RLCC2022}.
+Further, for large numbers $K$ of charts the mixture of VAEs might have a considerable number of parameters.
+As a remedy, we could incorporate the selection of the chart as conditioning parameter in one conditional decoder-encoder pair (see \citealp{SLY2015} as a reference for conditional VAEs).
+Finally, recent papers show that diffusion models provide an implicit representation of the data manifold \citep{BSS2022,RLCC2022}.
 It would be interesting to investigate optimization models on such manifolds in order to apply them to inverse problems.